 Successfully measure account-based marketing

-In ABM you don’t try to generate as many leads as possible, but you build a as much engagement as possible within your selected accounts.
-To measure success and progress, look at the information on account level.
+In ABM you don’t try to generate as many leads as possible, but you build as much engagement as possible within your selected accounts.
+To measure success and progress, look at the information on the account level.
 Think of:

-- Engagement – All activities that are part of your ABM approach are aimed at having valuable interactions with the contacts in your target account.
+• Engagement – All activities that are part of your ABM approach are aimed at having valuable interactions with the contacts in your target account.
 You want to measure this.

-- Reach and impact – Are your ABM activities actually reaching the right people?
+• Reach and impact – Are your ABM activities actually reaching the right people?

-- Influence – A good way to measure your actual impact and influence, is to compare results between different accounts.
+• Influence – A good way to measure your actual impact and influence, is to compare results between different accounts.

-Also read ‘How to measure ABM and its success‘.
+Also, read ‘How to measure ABM and its success‘.

 Three account-based marketing examples

-Example 1: Account focused content
+Example 1: Account-focused content

 Example 2: Out-of-the-box 1-1 actions

-This example is from GumGum, a software company that wants to close McDonalds as a new customer.
+This example is from GumGum, a software company that wants to close Mcdonald’s as a new customer.
 They developed a special kit of a Big Mac containing different ‘ingredients’, each explaining a part of their services.

-Example 3: Web personalization for specific accounts
+Example 3: Web personalisation for specific accounts

-You can apply web personalization for account-based marketing different ways.
-Particularly by using dynamic content that can be used to personalize websites for different accounts or persons within the DMU of an account.
+You can apply web personalisation for account-based marketing in different ways.
+Dynamic content can be used to personalise websites for different accounts or persons within the DMU of an account.

 You can change images and texts on a specific landing page.
 Or go the extra mile and even show different content (e.g. blogs, e-books, and infographics).

-These examples show that ABM can be executed in an approachable or a more labour intensive way.
+These examples show that ABM can be executed in an approachable or a more labour-intensive way.
 Of course, this also depends on your budget and available time.
 Yet, with a lot of creativity, originality, and guts you can come a long way.
 And don’t forget; ‘One swallow doesn’t make a summer’.
-With one successful action you’re not there yet.
-In order to build long term engagement with your accounts, you need multiple moments of contact, spread out over a longer period of time.
+With one successful action, you’re not there yet.
+In order to build long-term engagement with your accounts, you need multiple moments of contact, spread out over a longer period of time.

 Account-based marketing software